-A. We meet at 7:30 p.m. on the last Tuesday of each month, except for July (annual cave trip meeting), August (annual picnic) and December (annual holiday party), in a private room at John’s Diner, located at 146 Sheraton Drive in New Cumberland, Pa.
+A. We usually meet at 7:00 p.m. on the last Tuesday of each month, except for July (annual cave trip meeting), August (annual picnic) and December (annual holiday party).
 Many of us come an hour or so early to eat (the menu is diverse and delicious and there is a bountiful salad bar) and discuss caving.
 Each meeting starts with a program related to caves, caving, conservation or the outdoors.

 Q. Where can I find the closest cave to ____________?